psilons/pypigeonhole-proj-tmplt/sample-proj-app/README.md

   to the top package in src, we will modify it later.
 - app_setup.py: copy from pypigeonhole-build\src\pypigeonhole_build\app_setup.py
   to the top package in src, we will modify it later.
+- dep_setup.py: copy from pypigeonhole-build\src\pypigeonhole_build\dep_setup.py
+  to the top package in src, we will modify it later.
 - ```__init__.py```: copy from pypigeonhole-build\test\pypigeonhole_build\.
   Notice that there is some hook code in this file for unit testing.
 No need to change it.